-For this demo, we use OpenJDK 8 here.
+For this demo, I will use OpenJDK 11.

 Verify the Java version on your machine.

-Download the latest version eclipse, at the time of writing; the version is 4.7.
-You can also download the Eclipse package over the terminal using the following command (risk of being changed).
+Download the Eclipse package over a terminal using the following command (risk of being changed).

 Use the following content in the above file.

-[Desktop Entry] Encoding=UTF-8 Name=Eclipse 4.7 Comment=Eclipse Oxygen Exec=/usr/bin/eclipse Icon=/usr/eclipse/icon.xpm Categories=Application;Development;Java;IDE Version=1.0 Type=Application Terminal=0
+[Desktop Entry] Encoding=UTF-8 Name=Eclipse IDE Comment=Eclipse IDE Exec=/usr/bin/eclipse Icon=/usr/eclipse/icon.xpm Categories=Application;Development;Java;IDE Type=Application Terminal=0

 Go to Activities >> Search for Eclipse IDE.

 Select a directory as your workspace for Eclipse and then click Launch.

 That’s All.
 I hope, you have learned how to install Eclipse IDE on Debian 10 & Debian 9.
 You can visit Eclipse Market Place to download plugins to extend the functionality of Eclipse IDE.